Deza415/toDoList-goa/README.md

 - Defined `MyRealTodoService()` to return your custom implementation
 - Updated `main.go` to call `todoapi.MyRealTodoService()` instead of any stubs
 - Verified everything by printing from inside `Create()` using `fmt.Println`
-- Used `curl` to send a POST request and confirmed that your logic runs
+- Used `curl` to send a POST request and confirmed that your logic runs `curl -X POST http://localhost:80/ -H "Content-Type: application/json" -d "{\"title\": \"Make a backend\"}"`
 - Removed any unused stub implementations and cleaned up project structure
 - Confirmed Goa is no longer using generated stubs by replacing with your own